Kelambakkam: Residential development

-Due to rapid development, good water availability and excellent road infrastructure with easy accessibility to all parts of Chennai, lot of apartments and villas has came up in Kelambakkam and they are below.
+Due to rapid development, good water availability and excellent road infrastructure with easy accessibility to all parts of Chennai, lot of apartments and villas have been built in Kelambakkam.
 Also, Kelambakkam has witnessed lot of family migration in past few years.
 Proximity to employment opportunities, good asset appreciation, good road Infrastructure, proximity to beaches at ECR and other entertainment venues continues to attract more residents to this suburb.

 Transport

 Kelambakkam is well connected to almost all important destinations in Chennai city like T.Nagar, CMBT, Broadway, Central Railway station, Tambaram through frequent MTC bus services.
-New bus depot for Kelambakkam (Thaiyur) about 10 acres land is under construction for MTC bus shelter and also for new Kelambakkam bus terminus.
+New bus depot for Kelambakkam (Thaiyur) about 10 acres land is allotted for MTC bus shelter and also for new Kelambakkam bus terminus.
 On an average, MTC operates more than 400 bus services from Kelambakkam to all localities of Chennai city.

-Also, Tamil Nadu government is constructing Biggest Bus Terminus (45 acres) at cost of Rs 410 crore in Vandalur which takes just 20 minutes to reach through Vandalur-Kelambakkam road.
-This bus terminus will be largest bus terminus in Asia and become operational from March 2022.
+Also, Tamil Nadu government constructed Biggest Bus Terminus (45 acres) at cost of Rs 410 crore in Vandalur which takes just 20 minutes to reach through Vandalur-Kelambakkam road.
+This KMBT bus terminus will be largest bus terminus in Asia and became operational from 2023.
+All south bound buses has been shifted from CMBT to KMBT(Kalaignar Mofusil Bus Terminus).

+Due to ever growing traffic in and around Kelambakkam, TNRDC constructed Kelamabakkam By-pass road which further improved road infrastructure and development of this region.

-Metro Train project- Phase 2 is under process which connects Madhavaram with Siruseri IT park(Deadline to be operational for this Corridor-3 by 2025).
+Metro Train project- Phase 2 is under process which connects Madhavaram with Siruseri IT park(Deadline to be operational for this Corridor-3 by 2027).
 Once Metro train is operational, it will be game changer for overall development in OMR road.